Advancing Knowledge,

 Insulin Resistance: The Earliest Red Flag

-Insulin resistance shows up earlier and more often in South Asians — even when weight looks normal.
+Shows up earlier and more often in South Asians, even when weight looks normal.

 We're investigating how it progresses, how it hides, and how we can stop it before it turns into diabetes or heart disease.

-Our research explores how early insulin resistance behaves in South Asians and how interventions — lifestyle or clinical — can delay or prevent metabolic decline.
+Our research explores how early insulin resistance behaves in South Asians and how interventions, whether lifestyle or clinical, can delay or prevent metabolic decline.

 Visceral Fat: The Fat You Can't See